 Kids can dictate math symbols and equations.
 They can use their voice to type out everything from pre-algebra to high-level calculus.

-MathTalk requires that a computer have Dragon (formerly Dragon NaturallySpeaking) installed, as well as the program Scientific Notebook (which is included with the software).
+MathTalk requires that a computer have Dragon (formerly Dragon NaturallySpeaking) installed.
+You can order MathTalk with Dragon for $675.
+It also requires the program Scientific Notebook (which is included with the software).

 By typing out or clicking on commands, kids can generate complex math equations using thousands of symbols.